On Nilpotent and Solvable Quasi-Einstein Manifolds: Structure of quasi-Einstein unimodular solvable Lie groups

+Note that $D$ is a derivation, whereas the identity map is not a derivation of the Heisenberg Lie algebra.
+Thus it is consistent that $F$ itself is not a derivation.

+While a complete classification of $m$-quasi-Einstein solvable Lie groups remains out of reach, we will provide one in a very special case.

-Now we give the required preliminaries for the structure theorem.
-Let $(S,g)$ be the unimodular solvable Lie group with Lie algebra $\fs.$ Consider the orthogonal decomposition $\fs=\fa\oplus \fn,$ where $\fn$ is the nilradical (maximal nilpotent ideal) of $\fs.$ Let $B$ be the symmetric map defined by the Killing form of $\fs,$ such that $g(Bx,y)=\tr (ad_x ad_y)$ for all $x,y\in \fs.$ Let $H$ be the mean curvature vector of $S$ which is the unique element such that $g(H,a)= \tr ad_a$ for any $a\in \fa.$\\
+For this, we first give the required preliminaries.
+Let $(S,g)$ be the unimodular solvable Lie group with Lie algebra $\fs.$ Consider the orthogonal decomposition $\fs=\fa\oplus \fn,$ where $\fn$ is the nilradical (maximal nilpotent ideal) of $\fs.$ Let $H$ be the mean curvature vector of $S$ which is the unique element such that $g(H,a)= \tr \ad_a$ for any $a\in \fa.$

-Let $a_1,...,a_q,x_1,...,x_n,$ be an orthogonal basis of $\fs$ where $a_i,x_i$ spans $\fa,\fn$ respectively and $a\in \fa, x\in \fn,$ then from \cite{lauret2010riccisolitonsolvmanifolds},
+Let $a_1,...,a_q,x_1,...,x_n$ be an orthogonal basis of $\fs$ where $a_i,x_i$ spans $\fa,\fn$ respectively and $a\in \fa, x\in \fn,$ then from \cite[Equation 25]{lauret2010riccisolitonsolvmanifolds},